Tony Luetkemeyer: Legislation

 During the First Regular Session of the 100th General Assembly, Luetkemeyer sponsored Senate Joint Resolution 14.
 The SJR passed the Missouri Senate 31-3 and the House of Representatives passed the measure on the last day of the 2019 legislative session.
 SJR 14 proposed amending the Missouri Constitution to impose term limits on all state elected officials.
 It was the only proposed amendment to the state constitution passed by the General Assembly during the 2019 legislative session.
-Since the 1990s, term limits of two four-year terms applied to members of the legislature, governor and state treasurer.
-Other statewide officials, including the lt. governor, secretary of state, auditor, and attorney general, were exempt from term limits.
+Since the 1990s, term limits of eight years applied to members of the legislature, governor and state treasurer.
+Other statewide officials, including the lieutenant governor, secretary of state, auditor, and attorney general, were exempt from term limits.

 SJR 14 was placed on the Nov.
 3, 2020 ballot as Amendment 1.
 It narrowly failed in a statewide vote, 48.026% (Yes) to 51.974% (No).
-Historically, term limits have been broadly supported by Missouri's electorate, with term limits for governor passing by more than 72% in 1965, and legislative term limits passing by an even wider margin in 1992.
+Historically, term limits enjoyed broad support with Missouri's electorate, with term limits for governor passing by more than 72% in 1965, and legislative term limits passing by an even wider margin in 1992.
 Some believe Amendment 1 failed due to voter confusion, because another measure on the ballot—Amendment 3, which dealt with legislative ethics and redistricting—was opposed by millions of dollars on a "Vote No" campaign.
 No money was spent supporting Amendment 1.